merwane/oogway/README.md

 ## Notes
 -------------
-* oogway isn't the only Python Bitcoin library.
+* oogway is one of many Python Bitcoin libraries.
 It was heavily inspired by [ofek/bit](https://github.com/ofek/bit). oogway tries to focus on security while remaining simple and accessible.